Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 Required by MiKTeX command `pdfcrop.exe` and some Bioconductor packages like LowMACA.

-We use Strawberry Perl available at http://strawberryperl.com (this site does not support HTTPS).
+We use Strawberry Perl available at https://strawberryperl.com.

 Download installer for Windows 64-bit (`strawberry-perl-5.32.1.1-64bit.msi`
 as of Dec.
 2021).